ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-in-page-navigation-item/readme.md

 ></ontario-in-page-navigation-item>
 ```

-This applies `aria-current="true"` to the rendered anchor.
+This applies `aria-current="location"` to the rendered anchor.

 1. Slot override pattern
    When a router link is needed, use the default slot and supply the full anchor/link element.